• Skip to main content

 • 200 grams cavolo nero (or other leafy green vegetables) roughly chopped

-• 2 tsp crushed chilli flakes
+• 2 teaspoon crushed chilli flakes

 • 1 lemon juice and zest